prajwalalse1972-debug/AI-Remote-Wound-Assessment/README.md

 - Member 1 – Project Lead & Integration
 - Member 2 – Machine Learning Development
 - Member 3 – Data Processing & Research
-- Member 4 - Presentation and
+- Member 4 - Presentation and code help

 ## ⚠️ Disclaimer
 This project is for research and educational purposes only and is not a substitute for professional medical diagnosis.